nishihatapalmer/TreeTable/README.md

 Treetable is a set of Java classes that displays a tree of information with additional columns for each item in the tree in a standard `JTable`.

 ## The object
-Let's say we have defined an object that records information about people and who they manage, and we want to display this in a tree table:
+Let's say we have defined an object that records information about people and who they manage, and we want to display this in a tree table, with the role displayed against the name:

 ```java
    public class Person {
        private String name;